muhark/muhark.github.io/_posts/2021-07-08-docker-for-social-science-pt1.md

 - `STATUS`: 'Up' indicates that the container is active.
 Note that by default, `docker container ls` only shows active containers.
 To see inactive containers, add ` -a` after `ls`.
 - `NAMES`: if not given, a randomly generated name to refer to the container.

 _Note_: Many guides use the older `docker ps` command, short for "process status".
 Feel free to use either; the `ps` may seem more natural to those familiar with shell tools, while `docker ls`/`list` is consistent with the typology introduced in more recent versions of Docker.
+And yes, you can substitute `list` for `ls`.

 A container has its own ports (if you don't know what these are, you can think of them as communication channels).
 Remember that when we instantiated the container we linked port 8000 of the host machine (your computer) to port 80 of the container with `-p 8000:80`.